goldfix/pigHosts/README.md

 ## pigHosts

 - Download blocklist hosts from remote sites.
-- Add and remove blacklist hosts, from your hosts file.
+- Add and remove blocklist hosts, from your hosts file.
-- Possibility to customize your download blacklist links.
+- Possibility to customize your download blocklist links.
 - Possibility to esclude specific hosts.
 - Windows & Linux version.